Difference in Differences with Time-Varying Covariates: Introduction

-Relative to existing work in the econometrics literature, we pay close attention to the case where the covariates in the parallel trends assumption could be time-varying and/or time-invariant.
-It is interesting to contrast the econometrics literature on including covariates in the parallel trends assumption with the most common strategies in empirical work in economics.
-Difference-in-differences identification strategies are most often implemented using two-way fixed effects (TWFE) regressions.
+Difference in differences identification strategies are most often implemented using two-way fixed effects (TWFE) regressions.
 The most common version of a TWFE regression that includes covariates is the following

-where $\theta_t$ is a time fixed effect, $\eta_i$ is individual-level unobserved heterogeneity (i.e., an individual fixed effect), $D_{it}$ is a binary treatment indicator, and $X_{it}$ are time varying covariates.
-In the TWFE regression in \Cref{eqn:twfe}, $\alpha$ is the coefficient of interest and it is often interpreted as ``the causal effect of the treatment'' or, in the presence of treatment effect heterogeneity, $\alpha$ is often loosely interpreted as some kind of average treatment effect parameter.
+where $\theta_t$ is a time fixed effect, $\eta_i$ is individual-level unobserved heterogeneity (i.e., an individual fixed effect), $D_{it}$ is the treatment indicator, and $X_{it}$ are time varying covariates.
+In the TWFE regression in \Cref{eqn:twfe}, $\alpha$ is the parameter of interest and it is often interpreted as ``the causal effect of the treatment'' or at least would be hoped to be a weighted average of underlying heterogeneous treatment effects.
 Being able to include covariates is one of the main attractions of using a TWFE regression to implement a DID design.
-For example, \citet{angrist-pischke-2008} write: ``A second advantage of regression-DD is that it facilitates empirical work with regressors other than switched-on/switched off dummy variables.''
-Relative to the econometrics literature discussed above, one immediately noticeable difference with the TWFE regression is that it does not include time-invariant covariates; if time-invariant covariates enter the TWFE model in an analogous way to the time-varying covariates (i.e., with a time-invariant coefficient), then they will be absorbed into the unit fixed effect.
-This is a common explanation for not including time-invariant covariates difference-in-differences applications.
+For example, \citet{angrist-pischke-2008} write: ``A second advantage of regression-DD is that it facilitates empirical work with regressors other than switched-on/switched off dummy variables.''\footnote{ \citet{angrist-pischke-2008} also briefly mention ``bad controls'' in the context of difference in differences (Section 5.2.1).} TWFE regressions have come under much scrutiny in recent work in terms of how well they perform for implementing DID identification strategies.
+In particular, TWFE regressions can perform very poorly in the presence of more than two time periods, variation in treatment timing across units, and treatment effect heterogeneity (particularly, treatment effect dynamics); see \citet{goodman-2021,chaisemartin-dhaultfoeuille-2020}.
+Although with only two time periods, TWFE regressions are known to be reliable under unconditional parallel trends, here we point out a number of problems with TWFE regressions for implementing DID identification strategies that rely on conditional parallel trends assumptions \textit{even in the case with only two time periods}.